Extraction is a removal of a tooth from the mouth. It is performed for a wide variety of reasons.

 There are two types of extraction

 - A simple extraction is performed when the tooth can easily be seen in the mouth.
 The dentist will give you a local anaesthetic to numb the area around the tooth.
-When the anaesthetic has taken affect and the area around the tooth is numb the dentist will grasp the tooth using a pair of forceps, you will feel pressure but NO pain.
+When the anaesthetic has taken effect and the area around the tooth is numb the dentist will grasp the tooth using a pair of forceps, you will feel pressure but NO pain.
 The dentist will move the forceps back and forth to loosen the tooth in order to extract the tooth.

 - Surgical Extractions – This is carried out on teeth which –